Chart Color Schemes

 Worongary is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Worongary, as per the latest Census, consisted of 98.4% houses and 1.6% other dwellings.
-In comparison, Non-Metro Qld had 71.9% houses and 28.1% other dwellings.
-Home ownership in Worongary was at 30.9%, with mortgaged dwellings at 55.7% and rented ones at 13.4%.
-The median monthly mortgage repayment in the area was $2,153, compared to Non-Metro Qld's average of $1,950.
-The median weekly rent figure in Worongary was recorded at $450, while Non-Metro Qld's average was $435.
+In Worongary, as per the latest Census evaluation, 98.4% of dwellings were houses with the remaining 1.6% being semi-detached, apartments, or other types.
+This contrasts with Non-Metro Qld's dwelling structure of 71.9% houses and 28.1% other dwellings.
+Home ownership in Worongary stood at 30.9%, with mortgaged dwellings at 55.7% and rented ones at 13.4%.
+The median monthly mortgage repayment in the area was $2,153, higher than Non-Metro Qld's average of $1,950.
+The median weekly rent figure in Worongary was recorded at $450, compared to Non-Metro Qld's $435.
 Nationally, Worongary's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing